wakproductions/omega_pricing_example_elixir/README.md

 * The Poison Elixir library is used throughout this program to convert and parse JSON.
 * HTTPoison is used to handle the web API calls.
-* ~~Mock library to handle mocking of API calls in the test environment.~~ Originally was going to mock the API call, but learned that in Elixir things are mocked differently.
+* ~~Mock library to handle mocking of API calls in the test environment.~~ Originally was going to mock the API call, but learned that in Elixir mocks are discouraged.
 * Timex used for handling dates

-## Mapping of Scenarios to Test

-**We have external_product_id, same name, price is different**

-* Create new past_price record
-* Update the `products` table price
-* <ignore the discontinued flag>

-**We do not have external_product_id, product is not discontinued**

-* Create new product
-* Create past price record with price_change value of nil (see Assumptions section above)

-**We have external_product_id, different product name**

-* If you have a product record with a matching external_product_id but a different product name, log an error message that warns the team that there is a mismatch.
-Do not update the price.

-## Things I'm Still Figuring Out
+## Things I'm Still Figuring Out & Want to Improve

 ### How to Test the HTTP Calls